Souhegan High School: Authorized Regional Enrollment Area

 The town of Amherst had long sought to apply economies of scale through a cooperative high school in partnership with adjoining towns and made several overtures in the late 1950s and early 1960s to neighboring Milford and other towns, but found no support.
 A proposal for a cooperative district with Bedford came to a vote in 1961, passing overwhelmingly in Amherst, but being defeated in Bedford.
 In November 1964, Amherst and Milford entered into the state's first Authorized Regional Enrollment Area (or "AREA") agreement, a long-term tuition agreement under which Milford would retain ownership and absolute control of the high school and Amherst would pay tuition to Milford based upon Milford's per-pupil costs of the preceding year, plus a share of the school's capital debt, but had no voice in the school's governance; the agreement was irrevocable while the debt was carried.
 Mont Vernon joined the AREA agreement and additionally sent its middle school students to Milford.
 Amherst was dissatisfied with the high school and its lack of voice, and "Milford felt that Amherst had educational ideas too rich for Milford's blood."
-The school boards of Amherst and Milford tentatively planned in 1976 not to renew the AREA agreement in ten years' time when the high school's capital debt was anticipated to be paid off.
+The school boards of Amherst and Milford tentatively planned in 1976 not to renew the AREA agreement in ten years when the high school's capital debt was anticipated to be paid off.
 The Amherst School District appointed a committee to examine the alternatives, including building a high school of its own.
-The committee commissioned a study by an architectural and educational planning firm, which was published in 1982.
+The committee commissioned a study by an architectural and educational planning firm, published in 1982.

 Beginning in 1984, Amherst and Mont Vernon were each permitted to send one non-voting delegate to the Milford School Board, as was the high school's student body.
 Despite the tentative plan from nine years earlier for the towns' school districts to go their separate ways, negotiations for a prospective new AREA agreement began in 1985 with Amherst and Mont Vernon seeking significant improvements to the high school.
-The debt and the AREA agreement expired as expected at the end of the 1985–1986 academic year while negotiations continued; its tuition terms continued under annual tuition agreements in the interim.
+The debt and the AREA agreement expired as expected at the end of the 1985–1986 academic year, while negotiations continued; its tuition terms continued under annual tuition agreements in the interim.

-Cooperative High School era
+Cooperative High School Era

 A regional school district was proposed and put before the voters of all three towns in 1988.
 The proposal was defeated at the Milford School District's special deliberative session.
-Days later, the Amherst School District held its special deliberative session where Amherst voters established the Souhegan Cooperative School District.
+Days later, the Amherst School District held its special deliberative session, where Amherst voters established the Souhegan Cooperative School District.
 Mont Vernon followed suit within the week.

 The school opened in 1992, on property previously owned by the Amherst School District, adjoining the Amherst Middle School and sharing some outdoor facilities.
 The school added a second building in 2003, called the Annex.

 The school is part of the SAU-39 school district, which includes the middle and elementary schools in Amherst and Mont Vernon.

-The current principal of the high school is Michael Berry.
+The current principal of the high school is Dana Curran.